 “The simulator consists of a hexapod providing vestibular and haptic feedback.
 Sway motion cueing was based on the lateral position, scaled with respect to the width of the three-lane highway with a factor of 0.125.
 The yaw motion is scaled equally and based on the vehicle heading.

-The visual environment was projected on a 210-degree projection screen using three projectors running at 120 Hz.
+The visual environment is projected on a 210-degree projection screen using three projectors running at 120 Hz.

-Furthermore, the cockpit consisted of a driver seat, steering wheel with turn indicator, brake, and accelerator pedals.
-The force feedback on the steering wheel was provided by a control loader, with a maximum torque of 30 Nm, connected to a dedicated computer running at 1000 Hz.
+Furthermore, the cockpit consist of a driver seat, steering wheel with turn indicator, brake, and accelerator pedals.
+The force feedback on the steering wheel is provided by a control loader, with a maximum torque of 30 Nm, connected to a dedicated computer running at 1000 Hz.

-The Cruden Panthera internal car model was updated at 120 Hz, data was logged at 120 Hz.
-The integration of traffic into the simulation was done using VIRES virtual test drive software utilising the openDRIVE format. ”
+The Cruden Panthera internal car model is updated at 120 Hz, data is logged at 120 Hz. ”